DHR Ghoom Museum

 Exhibits at DHR Ghum Museum

-Update January 2017: The Ghum station and the museum have been renovated and restored to past glory.
+Update: Over the years, the Ghum Station and the DHR Museum had fallen into disrepair.
+In 2017, they were renovated and restored to the past glory.
 The station now looks quite colorful and the way it originally used to be.

 NOTE: This video was taken prior to the renovation and restoration work of the station & museum.